neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 This tutorial walks through the creation of a complete web application, [Neo4j Movies](http://neo4jmovies.herokuapp.com/#/movies), a Neo4j-Swagger-AngularJS version of Cineasts.net, a social movie database where users can connect with friends, rate movies, share scores, and generate recommendations for new friends and movies.

 This tutorial takes the reader through the steps necessary to create the application, explaining each step of the stack on the way.
-The complete source code for the app is available on [GitHub](https://github.com/kbastani/neo4j-movies-template).
+The complete source code for the app is available on [GitHub](https://github.com/kbastani/neo4j-movies-template), and resources and references are available at the end of the document.

 # The Stack: An Overview